jsoderborg7/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases have data stored in tables with columns and rows, kind of like an excel spreadsheet.
+SQL is the language used to interact directly with the database.

 - [ ] Why do tables need a `primary key`?

+Primary keys are needed to identify the table.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+The two tables that have a many to many relationship need an intermediary table between them that holds the foreign keys for both.

 ## Minimum Viable Product